 Releasing the brake peddle when learning to drive is easier knowing the instructor is beside you, keeping you safe.
+It permits letting go.
 Likewise, a therapist should make you feel at ease enough to speak freely and honestly, even if you are not sure what you want to say.
 This creates a space for what might need to emerge, what has perhaps been clamouring for the right kind of attention.
 Unexpressed, unheard needs in ourselves and others are often the root cause of what feels so problematic.
 Identifying and exploring them can be life-changing.
 Lightening the burden even slightly can make a huge difference and get you back on track.

 In addition to private practice I am an Honorary Psychotherapist at South London and Maudsley NHS Foundation Trust, and worked previously in an NHS drugs and alcohol service.
-A parallel longstanding role in the creative arts has given me direct insight into the challenges of living authentically in a world that can feel ruled by appearance and image.
+A parallel longstanding role in the creative arts has given me direct insight into the challenges of living authentically in a volatile world that can feel ruled by appearance and image.